EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: The model

 Therefore, first of all, we express the energy supply for the optical transient by according to the spin-down of a magnetar, which gives

 where the initial value of the spin-down luminosity and the spin-down timescale are expressed as usual as $L_{\mathrm{sd,i}}= 10^{47}B_{\mathrm{p,14}}^2P_{\mathrm{i,-3}}^{-4}~ \mathrm{erg~s^{-1}}$ and $t_{\mathrm{sd}}= 2\times10^5 ~(1+z)B_{\mathrm{p,14}}^{-2} P_{\mathrm{i,-3}}^2~\mathrm{s}$ with $B_{\mathrm{p}}$ and $P_{\mathrm{i}}$ being the magnetic field strength and initial spin period of the magnetar, respectively.
 The convention $Q_{x}=Q/10^{x}$ is adopted in cgs units.
+In our calculations, we take $L_{\mathrm{sd,i}}$ and $t_{\mathrm{sd}}$ as free parameters directly.
 The coefficient $\xi = 1 - \exp(-\tau_{\mathrm{x}})$ is introduced to represent the fraction of the spin-down energy absorbed by the explosion ejecta, where $\tau_{\mathrm{x}} = 3\kappa_{\mathrm{x}} M_{\mathrm{ej}} / (4\pi v_{\mathrm{ej}}^2 t^2)$ is the optical depth for X-rays with $\kappa_{\mathrm{x}}$ being the effective X-ray opacity.
-It is considered that the spin-down energy released from the magnetar is initially in the form of a Poynting flux and subsequently carried out by an ultra-relativistic electron-positron wind.
-This energy conversion occurs mainly through magnetic reconnection processes, which can simultaneously produce X-ray emission.
+It is considered that the spin-down energy released from the magnetar is initially in the form of a Poynting flux and subsequently carried out by an ultra-relativistic electron-positron wind of a Lorentz factor $\sim 10^{3-7}$ \citep{Kennel1984,Kirk2009,Bucciantini2011,Amato2020}.
+This energy conversion occurs mainly through magnetic reconnection processes, which can simultaneously produce X-ray emission \citep{Giannios2005,Beniamini2014,Sironi2014,Kagan2015}.
 When the magnetar wind catches up and collides with the previous ejecta, a reverse shock can be formed in the wind to convert its kinetic energy into heat.
-The hot electron-positron plasma in the reverse-shocked wind (i.e., the magnetar wind nebula; MWN) can release its internal energy through the synchrotron and inverse-Compton processes of relativistic leptons.
-As a result, the emitted photons would be mainly in X-rays \citep{Metzger2014, Yu2019} and, therefore, the X-ray opacity is involved in the absorption coefficient.
+The expansion velocity of the reverse-shocked wind (i.e., the magnetar wind nebula; MWN) is continuous with that of the ejecta at the contact discontinuity.
+The hot electron-positron plasma in the MWN can release its internal energy through the synchrotron and inverse-Compton processes of relativistic leptons.
+The emitted photons would be mainly in X-rays too \citep{Metzger2014, Yu2019}, at least, at early times.
+Therefore, the X-ray opacity is involved in the absorption coefficient.

 Driven by the spin-down energy, the explosion ejecta can be heated effectively to produce a bright thermal emission, the bolometric luminosity of which can be approximately calculated by the following formulae \citep{Arnett1982}: